MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 FROM Pet;
 ```

-To select one, or more columns, their names are used.
+To select one, or more fields, their names are used.

 ``` sql
 SELECT name, species